|2 min||10 min||2|

 You can prep multiple eggplants at once and store in an air-tight container in your fridge.
 Use as a vegetable for breakfast egg dishes, on top of salads, or as a quick side for main meals.
+You can add your favorite vegetables to it.
 To reheat it, pop it back in the microwave for 1 minute.

 Eggplant is a nutrient-rich, high-fiber vegetable that may help regulate blood sugar levels by slowing the rate of digestion and absorption of sugars in the bloodstream, due to that fiber content.